fastplotlib/fastplotlib/README.md

 pip install -e ".[notebook,docs,tests]"
 ```

+Se [Contributing](https://github.com/fastplotlib/fastplotlib?tab=readme-ov-file#heart-contributing) for more details on development

 # Examples

-> **Note**
->
-> `fastplotlib` and `pygfx` are fast evolving, you may require the latest `pygfx` and `fastplotlib` from github to use the examples in the main branch.
+> **Note:** `fastplotlib` and `pygfx` are fast evolving, you will probably require the latest `pygfx` and `fastplotlib` from github to use the examples in the main branch.

-Note that `fastplotlib` code is basically identical between desktop and notebook usage.
-The differences are:
+`fastplotlib` code is identical across notebook (`jupyter`), and desktop use with `Qt`/`PySide` or `glfw`.

+Even if you do not intend to use notebooks with `fastplotlib`, the `quickstart.ipynb` notebook is currently the best way to get familiar with the API: https://github.com/fastplotlib/fastplotlib/tree/main/examples/notebooks/quickstart.ipynb

+The specifics for running `fastplotlib` in different GUI frameworks are:
 - Running in `glfw` requires a `fastplotlib.run()` call (which is really just a `wgpu` `run()` call)
-- To use it in `Qt` you must encapsulate it within a `QApplication`, see `examples/qt`
+- With `Qt` you can encapsulate it within a `QApplication`, see `examples/qt`
-- Notebooks plots have ipywidget-based toolbars and widgets 😄
+- Notebooks plots have ipywidget-based toolbars and widgets.
+There are plans to move toward an identical in-canvas toolbar with UI elements across all supported frameworks 😄

 ### Desktop examples using `glfw` or `Qt`